This is the service area near Edinburgh. For the site on the A77, see Monkton.

 The service area was opened as Edinburgh services, a name which still persists on some maps.

 It was built by Granada in 1989 to coincide with the completion of the Edinburgh City Bypass and the A1 Musselburgh Bypass.
-It had a Granada Shop, and Country Kitchen Restaurant, as well as a Granada Lodge.
+It had a Granada Shop in the middle, Country Kitchen Restaurant on one side, and Granada Lodge on the other, with a courtyard in the middle.

-There were plans for the Burger King to gain a drive thru in 2001, but these were dropped.
+There were plans for the Burger King to gain a drive thru in 2001, but this was dropped.
 There were also plans for an extension to the Travelodge building utilising some of what was the HGV parking area.
 This plan was accepted in 2005 but was never built.

-Like Colsterworth services, most of Musselburgh was sold off by Moto in 2002 along with the Little Chef brand, although for a while they operated the restaurant remotely by franchise arrangement.
+Like the similarly-designed Colsterworth services, most of Musselburgh was sold off by Moto in 2002, along with the Little Chef brand, though for a while they operated the restaurant remotely by franchise arrangement.

 The Little Chef here closed in 2010, leaving the main amenity building completely devoid of any facilities.
 The Travelodge was previously also operated by Moto, but Travelodge themselves would eventually take it over.

 Work started to demolish the abandoned buildings in September 2021.
-There will be a new Starbucks Drive Thru, positioned on the current car park with the current car park entrance being blocked off and a new car park positioned on the site of the former amenity building.
-Four electric vehicle charging bays will also be positioned in the Starbucks car park.
+There will be a new Costa Drive Thru positioned on the former hotel car park, along with four electric vehicle charging bays.

 The plans were drawn up before the hotel closed, and a new hotel entrance was due to be constructed.
 The hotel was instead demolished with the rest of the buildings.
 Under a separate ongoing planning proposal, the former service area building will now be turned into a secured HGV parking area, with the former tourist information building becoming a shower block.